vipulnaik/diet-exercise-health/profile-information/physical-exercise/standing-on-one-leg-toes-with-eyes-open-with-history.md

 gravity over that narrow area.
 This requires good balance and good prediction and estimation of balance.

-### Goal: build towards 30 seconds
+### Goal: build towards 45 seconds

-The goal is to build to where I can stand on one leg toes with eyes open to about 30 seconds for each leg.
+The goal is to build to where I can stand on one leg toes with eyes open for about 45 seconds for each leg.

 ## Protocol